Hamish Bryce

-Hamish Bryce (born 12 November 1941) is a former Scotland international rugby union player.
+Hamish Bryce (born 12 November 1941) is a former Scotland international rugby union player. and business man.

 Rugby union career

 Amateur career

-He played for London Scottish. and Bristol Rugby Club.
+He played for London Scottish, Bristol Rugby Club, as well as the Captain of the Combined Services and the Barbarians.

 Provincial career

 He played for the Anglo-Scots district side.

 International career

 He was capped twice by Scotland 'B', from 1971 to 1972.

 He went on to secure his first and only senior international cap for Scotland in 1973, coming on as a replacement prop against Ireland.